Reid

 An assessment of population growth drivers in Reid reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Reid's population was around 1,957 as of November 2025.
-This reflected an increase of 413 people, representing a growth of 26.7% since the 2021 Census which reported a population of 1,544 people.
-The change was inferred from the estimated resident population of 1,957 from the ABS as of June 2024 and address validation since the Census date.
-This level of population equated to a density ratio of 2,081 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Reid's growth of 26.7% since the 2021 census exceeded the state's growth rate of 5.9%, positioning it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 62.4% of overall population gains during recent periods.
+Reid's population is around 1,957 as of Nov 2025.
+This reflects an increase of 413 people since the 2021 Census, which reported a population of 1,544 people.
+The change is inferred from the estimated resident population of 1,957 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,081 persons per square kilometer, which is above average national locations assessed by AreaSearch.
+Reid's growth of 26.7% since the 2021 census exceeded the state (6.4%) and SA4 region, marking it as a growth leader in the area.
+Population growth was primarily driven by interstate migration contributing approximately 62.4% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, with 2022 as a base.
-Future population trends indicated a significant increase, with the area expected to grow by 668 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall gain of 34.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, using 2022 as a base.
+Future population trends forecast a significant increase in Reid's top quartile of national areas, with an expected increase of 668 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 34.1% over the 17 years.

 Frequently Asked Questions - Population